Peter Chao: Creative Content

 Chao is seen in almost every video as sporting a pair of sunglasses a habit which kindled viewer interest.
 Tong attributes the sunglasses as contributing to Chao's "cool factor".
 In the videos, Chao puts on a "thick, over-the-top Cantonese" and "fresh-off-the-boat" accent.
 Chao also parodies popular songs, such as the Justin Bieber hits "As Long as You Love Me" and "Boyfriend", as well as criticizing and poking fun at other people, usually with profane language.
 Fans of Chao are referred to as "Chao Nation".
 Beth Hong of The Vancouver Observer writes that Chao is an example of a "FOB" or a "Honger".
-Tong – speaking in character – refutes this, stating that "a FOB is a fresh-off-the-boat immigrant that come [sic] all the way from China to study in North America.
+Tong – speaking in character – refutes this, stating, in a tongue and cheek manner, that "a FOB is a fresh-off-the-boat immigrant that come [sic] all the way from China to study in North America.
 Don't look at me, I'm not a FOB.
 I'm Peter Chao.
 FOBs can't speak a lick of English."

+He performed a stand-up comedy set in the 2022 Canadian series Comedy Invasion.

+Acting

+After leaving an indelible mark on the social media landscape with an incredibly successful run as one of the top 50 YouTubers in the world as ‘Peter Chao’ (2009-2012 / 800K subscriptions / 200M global views), Davin Tong set his eyes on the acting world.
+In 2016, Tong began his journey to pursue the artful craft of playing make-believe and from starring alongside film legends like Peter Dinklage (“American Dreamer”) to carrying his own alongside legendary character actors like Danny Trejo (in Season 4 of 'The Flash'), he did just that.

+His career continued to evolve in 2018, recurring in 3 episodes as a troubled young man who would soon develop a drug addiction in Netflix’s “Wu Assassins” as “Young Tommy” and followed that with back-to-back appearances in ABC’s “A Million Little Things”, Disney’s “Gabby Duran”, CBC Gem’s “Wild Cards”, and most recently in a Hallmark feature, “The Wedding Season”.

+As Davin continues to chase the acting itch, he also made the most of his time during the pandemic, starting a TikTok page that grew his following to 1.2M followers and 30M video likes; an endeavour that helped ink him a sponsorship endorsement deal with Prime Video to promote their new catalog of films and original programming.